 As a Barkefellers customer yourself, you probably already know how amazing dogs are.
 They are our nose-licking snuggle buddies, tail-wagging walk companions, and best friends for life.
 However, we’ll take any excuse we can to talk about our enthusiasm for dogs, so for this month’s blog post we decided to share 10 interesting and amazing facts about everyone’s favorite four-legged friends.

-2. The United States is the country with the highest dog population in the world at around 75 million!
+2. The United States is the country with the highest dog population in the world!

 In this country, our dog population is around 75 million!